karan-khubdikar/breast_cancer_awareness/README.md

 git clone https://github.ubc.ca/MDS-2023-24/DSCI_532_individual-assignment_karan647.git
 cd DSCI_532_individual-assignment_karan647
 ```
-2. Open RStudio and navigate to the project directory where you cloned the repository
+2. Open RStudio project file (`DSCI_532_individual-assignment_karan647`)

-To install RStudio follow [link](https://rstudio-education.github.io/hopr/starting.html)
+**Note:** To install RStudio follow [link](https://rstudio-education.github.io/hopr/starting.html) if you do not have Rstudio installed.

-3. Open the `app.R` file in RStudio.
+3. Open the `app.R` file and run the following command in console to update the dependencies required

-4. Ensure you have the required R packages installed by running the following commands in the RStudio console:
 ```
-install.packages(c("shiny", "ggplot2", "dplyr", "tidyr", "readr"))
+renv::restore()
 ```

-5. After installing the packages, you can run the Shiny app by clicking the "Run App" button
+4. After installing the packages, you can run the Shiny app by clicking the "Run App" button
 located at the top right corner of the `app.R` script tab in RStudio.

 6. The Shiny app should open in your default web browser, allowing you to interact with it locally